BasedAgents/smart-contracts/docs/FAQ.md

 - Secondary market trading begins

 ### Are there any trading fees?
-Yes, a 1% fee on all trades, distributed as:
+Yes, there is a 1% fee on all trades.
+For detailed information about fee distribution and allocation, please refer to our [Tokenomics documentation](./Tokenomics.md).
-- Agent's Wallet: 50%
-- Protocol Treasury: 25%
-- Platform Referrer: 10%
-- Order Referrer: 15%

 ## For BAG Token Holders

 ### What gives BAG value?
+The BAG token derives its value from several utility functions:
-1. Required for Agent creation (100 BAG fee)
+1. Required for Agent creation and graduation
 2. Exclusive currency for buying Agent tokens
-3. Graduation fees (525 BAG)
-4. Protocol governance rights
+3. Protocol governance rights
-5. Share of platform fees
+4. Share of platform fees

+For detailed tokenomics information, please refer to our [Tokenomics documentation](./Tokenomics.md).

 ### Can I stake BAG?
 Currently, BAG is used for governance and Agent token purchases.
 Staking mechanisms may be proposed through governance.